-SC refuses to stay anti-conversion law, issues notices to UP and Uttarakhand
+SC agrees to examine validity of anti-conversion laws in UP, Uttarakhand, issues notices to states

 A bench comprising Chief Justice of India SA Bobde and Justices V Ramasubramanian and AS Bopanna was hearing petitions filed by lawyer Vishal Thakre and a non-governmental organisation named Citizens for Justice and Peace.

+Senior Advocate Chander Uday Singh, representing Citizens for Justice and Peace, told the court that the provisions of the laws were “oppressive”.
+He added that the requirement to obtain prior permission to marry someone from a different faith was “obnoxious”.
+The lawyer also said that “rampaging mobs” had been picking up people from weddings, according to the Hindustan Times.

+Also read: UP epicentre of hate politics, withdraw ‘love jihad’ law: Over 100 ex-IAS officers to Adityanath

+The petitions also stated that the laws created division in the society, according to NDTV.
+They questioned the grant of excessive power to the police.

+The chief justice initially asked the petitioners to approach the Allahabad High Court, Live Law reported.
+He agreed to hear them after the lawyers informed him that they were challenging the laws of the two states.
+The petitioners’ lawyers added that more states like Madhya Pradesh and Haryana were considering enacting similar laws.

-One of the petitions stated that the laws created division the society, according to NDTV.
-The petitioner also questioned the grant of excessive power to the police.
-The laws seek to penalise “love jihad”, a conspiracy theory used by right-wing groups who accuse Muslim men of using marriage as a lure to force Hindu women to convert to Islam.
+The anti-conversion laws seek to penalise “love jihad”, a conspiracy theory used by right-wing groups who accuse Muslim men of using marriage as a lure to force Hindu women to convert to Islam.
 Apart from Uttar Pradesh, four other BJP-ruled states – Madhya Pradesh, Karnataka, Haryana and Assam – have also decided to introduce laws aimed at preventing inter-faith marriage.

 The Centre itself told the Lok Sabha in February that no “case of ‘love jihad’ had been reported by any of the central agencies”.
 Investigations by the National Investigation Agency and the Karnataka Criminal Investigation Department have turned up no evidence for this alleged conspiracy either.
 The National Commission for Women maintains no data about “love jihad” too.